JCSes/DisasterAwareness.github.io/index.md

 ## DO's and DONT's
 <img src="https://user-images.githubusercontent.com/99879325/194294232-ae2fd04e-0bf4-4619-918d-6a8039f8c68a.jpg" width="670" />

 ### What to do before an earthquake

 - Make sure you have a fire extinguisher, first aid kit, a battery-powered radio, a flashlight, and extra batteries at home.

 - Learn first aid.

 - Learn how to turn off the gas, water, and electricity.

 - Make up a plan of where to meet your family after an earthquake.

-- Anchor heavy furniture, cupboards, and appliances to the walls or floor
+- Anchor heavy furniture, cupboards, and appliances to the walls or floor.

 - Learn the earthquake plan at your school or workplace.

   ### What to do during an earthquake

 - **Stay calm!** If you're indoors, stay inside.
 If you're outside, stay outside.

 - If you're indoors, stand against a wall near the center of the building, stand in a doorway, or crawl under heavy furniture (a desk or table).
 Stay away from windows and outside doors.

-- Drop, cover, and hold. **drop** down onto your hands and knees before the earthquake knocks you down, **cover** your head and neck (and your entire body if possible) underneath a sturdy table or desk **hold** on to your shelter (or to your head and neck) until the shaking stops
+- Drop, cover, and hold. **drop** down onto your hands and knees before the earthquake knocks you down, **cover** your head and neck (and your entire body if possible) underneath a sturdy table or desk **hold** on to your shelter (or to your head and neck) until the shaking stops.

 - If you're outdoors, stay in the open away from power lines or anything that might fall.
-Stay away from buildings (stuff might fall off the building or the building could fall on you).
+Stay away from buildings (stuff might fall off the building or the building could fall on you.)

 - If you're in a car, stop the car and stay inside the car until the earthquake stops.

   ### What to do after an earthquake

 - Check yourself and others for injuries.
 Provide first aid for anyone who needs it.

 - Check water, gas, and electric lines for damage.
 If any are damaged, shut off the valves.
 Check for the smell of gas.
-If you smell it, open all the       windows and doors, leave immediately, and report it to the authorities (use someone else's phone).
+If you smell it, open all the       windows and doors, leave immediately, and report it to the authorities (use someone else's phone.)

 - Turn on the radio.
 Don't use the phone unless it's an emergency.

 - Stay out of damaged buildings.

 - Be careful around broken glass and debris.
 Wear boots or sturdy shoes to keep from cutting your feet.

 - Be careful of chimneys (they may fall on you).

 - Stay away from beaches.
 Tsunamis and seiches sometimes hit after the ground has stopped shaking.

 - Stay away from damaged areas.

 - If you're at school or work, follow the emergency plan or the instructions of the person in charge.
 Expect aftershocks.

 ### What NOT to do in an earthquake

-- DO NOT turn on the gas again if you turned it off; let the gas company do it
+- DO NOT turn on the gas again if you turned it off; let the gas company do it.

 - DO NOT use matches, lighters, camp stoves or barbecues, electrical equipment, appliances UNTIL you are sure there are no gas leaks.
-They may create spark that could ignite leaking gas and cause an explosion and fire
+They may create spark that could ignite leaking gas and cause an explosion and fire.

 - DO NOT use your telephone, EXCEPT for a medical or fire emergency.
 You could tie up the lines needed for emergency response.
-If the phone doesn't work send someone for help
+If the phone doesn't work send someone for help.

 - DO NOT expect firefighters, police or paramedics to help you.
 They may not be available.

 - DO NOT leave heavy objects on shelves (they'll fall during a quake).